sbanik2/ClusterOpt/README.md

              seed=None,
             )
 ```
-details of individual hyperparameters for the basinhopping optimizer can be found here [BasinHopping](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.basinhopping.html).
+details of individual hyperparameters for the basin hopping optimizer can be found here [BasinHopping](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.basinhopping.html).
-The optimization produces a "dumpfile.dat" output containing all the crystal paramameres and the energy values as the output.
+The optimization produces a "dumpfile.dat" output containing all the crystal parameters and the energy values as the output.
 The best values and the best crystal structure corresponding to the least energy can be extracted using

  ``` python